-- If you reply “Yes,” we will call YOU within a few days to schedule you for the vaccine (there is no need to call us).
+- If you reply “Yes,” we will call you to schedule you for the vaccine.

 - If you are at high risk for exposure & perform essential duties in your job, please send us a message in your patient portal account, stating the type of work you do and that you would like to receive the vaccine.

-- We will then be in touch with you to schedule you for the vaccine (there is no need to call us).
+- We will then be in touch with you to schedule you for the vaccine.

 Please Note: This process will take a number of months to complete.

-- Given extreme staff limitations causing overloaded phone lines, we ask that you please do not call us to request a vaccine.
+- Given staff limitations causing overloaded phone lines we ask that you plesae do not call us to request a vaccine.

 Questions or concerns about the vaccine?
 Now is the time to discuss any questions or concerns you may have about the vaccine with your primary care provider.